 Further options (advanced timetable)

 Most trains do not require a seat reservation.
 Exceptions can be found in the advanced timetable.
-Such trains are marked as 'Reservation compulsory' (you have to book a seat) or 'Reservation possible' (you can book a seat, but it's not required).
-Reservations will be offered to you automatically if you use the basic timetable.
+Such trains are marked as 'Mandatory place reservation' (you have to book a seat) or 'Place reservation possible' (you can book a seat, but it's not required).

 Tight connection times